-Today on Engineering Newswire, we’re building the world’s largest 3D printer, making eSkin digital tattoos, using your car to track your heart, and turning Darth Vader’s mask into a Corvette.
-This episode features:
+Today's Engineering Newswire looks at building the world’s largest 3D printer, making eSkin digital tattoos, using your car to track your heart and turning Darth Vader’s mask into a Corvette.

 Darth Vader Car: Mattel’s Hot Wheels is coming out with a new line of cars: Star Wars.
 And what better way to unveil the new line than with a full-sized, fully operational Vader car at this year’s Comic Con?

 The Vader car was built atop a C5 Corvette chassis, and it mimics its smaller counterpart perfectly.
 It’s rumored to be capable of speeds up to 80 miles per hour, and it features lightsaber side pipes, red wheel trim, and a grill designed to resemble Vader’s mask.

 World’s Largest 3D Printer: The rapid manufacture of individual prototypes and products has advanced quickly since 3D printers started taking up more space in the office.
 In fact, everybody has been getting on the 3D printing bandwagon.

 Unlike traditional FDM printers, this thing uses plastic pellets that are transferred to the extruder via compressed air.
 According to the company, using these pellets significantly lower costs.

 Digital Tattoos Give You eSkin: Silicon Valley technology company, VivaLink, has made the world’s first commercial eSkin electronics product, the Digital Tattoo.